 Time-of-Use Pricing Plans

 With the introduction of smart meters across Illinois, more dynamic pricing plans are becoming available to consumers.
 “Time-of-use” electricity pricing—which charges different rates for different periods of the day—is one such plan.
-The plan may not be for everyone but it could help certain consumers save money.

 How Does It Work?

 Traditional electric utility rates charge a fixed price per kilowatt-hour that changes only by the season (summer and non-summer).
 Time-of-use plans, however, take advantage of the fact that the market price for electricity can vary widely over the course of a day.
 Demand is at its “peak” in the middle of the day when industry is working hardest and people are running household appliances, like dishwashers and air conditioners.
 “Off-peak” time is in the middle of the night when most people are sleeping and commercial buildings are closed.
 In a time-of-use-plan, customers pay certain fixed rates for electricity usage during “peak times,” and lower rates during the rest of the day.

 The idea of dynamic pricing plans, like a time-of-use rate, is to encourage people to use electricity during off-peak times.
 That has a number of benefits: